Nayeem-Dev-129/Binance-Futures-Trading-Bot/trading_bot/README.md

 2. Install dependencies:
    pip install -r requirements.txt

-3. Create a `.env` file in the root directory:
+3. Create a `.env` file in the root directory, consisting of:

    API_KEY=your_api_key